 Parker Merchanting Limited were represented by Healey & Baker and C Brewer & Sons Limited by DTZ in the letting of Phase ll while Central & Provincial Properties limited were advised by Stiles Harold Williams.
 At the point when discussing Business Property Depreciation, you are not alluding to the estimation of the real land, yet the loss of worth to the building because of the regular wear and tear, physical crumbling and age that happens over the long haul.
 Leading commercial property consultancy, Nelson Bakewell has been selected as the UK representative of ONCOR International – one of the world’s largest organisations of real estate advisers.

 ONCOR International comprises 6,000 professionals covering 220 markets in more than 45 countries.
-The association provides its members’ clients with the optimum combination of global coverage and local real estate expertise.
+And the responsibility lies with all of us parents, teachers, relatives, the Government and anyone in a position to influence and set an example to young people.
 Last year the ONCOR system generated approximately 670 inter-company transactions worth around US$900 million.
 Since Nelson Bakewell was created in 1982, the firm has focused exclusively on the domestic market and has become one of the foremost prove ‘ders of property advice in the UK.
 However, as real estate markets develop on an increasingly global basis, it is now appropriate that we have effective links with comparable organisations on an international basis.